 Then we went more to the center of town for a small walking tour and look into the Roman Baths.
 You can have free entrance in to see the Sacred Pool and sample some mineral water from the King’s Spring.
 They have a larger museum you can buy tickets for and see The Great Bath and spa pump rooms.

 Stonehenge was in the middle of a big field, so you’re totally exposed to the elements…it was flippin FREEZING and windy, but so worth it!
 When you come up to the Stonehenge complex, you are greeted by a huge modern visitors center with a cafe and gift shop, and there you wait for a bus to drive you out to the stones.
 You could walk out to the stones if you wanted, but it’s about 1.5 miles away from the entrance…yeah we took the bus!
 We spent about 30 min out around the stones, and the audio guides explained the suspected history of the countryside and the stones.
 It really doesn’t need an explanation, so just see the pictures below… It was snowing and sleeting in Bath and on our drive to Stonehenge, but once we arrived, the sky was gorgeous there!!
-For real some crazy English weather…Stonehenge check off the bucket list!!!
+For real some crazy English weather…Stonehenge checked off the bucket list!

 On our last Saturday afternoon in London, we headed out to Windsor Castle!
 We visited Westminster Abbey in the morning (because we had to reschedule it from a previous day when it closed early) and then trained to Windsor.
 If you purchased the London Pass, the round trip train ride was included.
 Check out this link which will explain how to travel on the train because you will have to enter at a certain gate and change trains on the way to Windsor/Eton Central.